helins/clojure-of-things/README.md

 Clojure now ships [Spec](https://clojure.org/about/spec), a core library for describing, validading and generating data amongst other things.
 It provides a standard framework for data modeling.
-Typicaly, the robustness of field devices and the system they belong to is assessed by feeding test data for [fuzzy testing](https://en.wikipedia.org/wiki/Fuzzing).
+Typically, the robustness of field devices and the system they belong to is assessed by feeding test data for [fuzzy testing](https://en.wikipedia.org/wiki/Fuzzing).
 This is a laborious, error prone and unsatisfying process.
 Using Spec, data can be generated automatically,